 Mallard in Flight

 In flight, the iridescent blue or purple speculum on a mallard's wing is clearly visible.
 It is found on the secondary flight feathers along the trailing edge of the inner half of the wing, and is thickly bordered by black and white on the top and bottom.
-While the speculum may not be clearly visible on standing or swimming birds depending on their posture, it is always visible in flight.
+While the speculum may not be visible on standing or swimming birds depending on their posture, it is always seen in flight.
 The amount of light, however, can affect the exact color of the speculum and how brilliant it appears.

 05 of 12

-Mallards are dabbling ducks that "tip up" to feed by foraging in shallow water for aquatic plants, insects, mollusks and crustaceans.
+Mallards are dabbling ducks that "tip up" to feed by foraging in shallow water for aquatic plants, insects, mollusks, and crustaceans.
 They may also feed along the surface by dipping their bills into the water without fully submerging their upper bodies.
-Because of this feeding preference, mallards prefer shallow freshwater habitats such as ponds, lake edges, swamps, marshes and slow rivers.
-Mallards are the most familiar dabbling species, but other dabbling ducks include American black ducks, northern pintails, gadwalls, American wigeons, northern shovelers and several species of teals.
+Because of this feeding preference, mallards prefer shallow freshwater habitats such as ponds, lake edges, swamps, marshes, and slow rivers.
+Mallards are the most familiar dabbling species, but other dabbling ducks include American black ducks, northern pintails, gadwalls, American wigeons, northern shovelers, and several species of teals.

 06 of 12